 The base model parameter estimates and their approximate asymptotic standard errors are shown in Table 8.
 Estimates of derived reference points and approximate 95% asymptotic confidence intervals are shown in Table 17.
-Time-series of estimated stock size over time are shown in Table 7.
+Time-series of estimated stock size over time are shown in Table 7 and in Figures 44 to 47.